 Some experts feel soap will break down the seasoning, get in the pores, and cause a bad taste in food.
-Additionally soap won’t necessarily help clean the Dutch oven.
+Additionally soap will not necessarily help clean the Dutch oven.
 If you’ve cooked sticky, sugary food in the Dutch oven then place water in the Dutch oven and bring it to a boil to clean.
 When scrubbing you can use almost anything abrasive like oak leaves, scrub brush, sand, or salt.
-If the pan is still hot be careful not to burn yourself.
+I f the pan is still hot be careful not to burn yourself.
 One way to avoid an extremely dirty Dutch oven is to line the inside of the oven with foil.
 If despite your best efforts the Dutch oven still doesn’t come clean then place it in the fire and let the stubborn food burn away.
 Unfortunately this means you will need to re-season your Dutch oven.

 Between uses keep the oven in a dry place to prevent rusting.
 Also try to prevent dust from accumulating.
 Do not store with the lid on tight.
 This prevents the interior from rusting and the oil from turning rancid.
 One technique is to use a few sheets of paper towel folded or a small roll of aluminum foil to keep the lid ajar.
 Another technique is to wrap a small piece of real charcoal, not the briquettes, in a paper towel.
 This absorbs odor and moisture from the Dutch oven.